EversonPatriota/Marlin/README.md

-IMPORTANT - READ THIS FIRST
+IMPORTANT - READ THIS FIRST!
 ===================================
 Marlin - The Diamond Hotend version
 ===================================